-- 27.1 Although the Core Strategy is broken down into chapters focussing on different themes and places within the borough, it is important to view it as a whole document.
-This is especially critical when considering the delivery of the strategy, which at its heart has the vision and strategic objectives. - 27.2 The delivery of the strategic objectives is embedded throughout the Core Strategy.
+- 28.1.
+Although the Core Strategy is broken down into chapters focussing on different themes and places within the borough, it is important to view it as a whole document.
+This is especially critical when considering the delivery of the strategy, which at its heart has the vision and strategic objectives. - 28.2.
+The delivery of the strategic objectives is embedded throughout the Core Strategy at the beginning and end of each chapter.
 The relevant strategic objectives are listed at the start of each chapter, and the mechanisms to achieve their delivery are listed below each section.
-These fall into 3 broad categories: - a) Policy development through DPDs and other, non-planning, Council policies; - b) Supplementary guidance and advice; and - c) Public and private investment and partnership working. - 27.3 Table A in Appendix 3 shows the relationship between the strategic objectives, the policies and the delivery mechanisms in more detail. - 27.4 The effectiveness of the policies will be kept under review in the Annual Monitoring Report (AMR).
-Section 29 on monitoring provides further detail about this process.
+These fall into 3 broad categories: - a) Policy development through DPDs and other, non-planning, Council policies; - b) Supplementary guidance and advice; and - c) Public and private investment and partnership working. - 28.3.
+Table A in Appendix 3 shows the relationship between the strategic objectives, the policies and the delivery mechanisms in more detail. - 28.4.
+The effectiveness of the policies will be kept under review in the Annual Monitoring Report (AMR).
+Section 30 on monitoring gives more detail about this process.